-- 3.5 Remove protective covering installed in 3.2 upon completion of contamination-producing operations.
-Accomplish a final inspection of the work area to identify the presence of contamination and/or damage created by contamination-producing operations.
-Contamination/damage shall be documented on the inspection record. - 3.5.1 Presence of contamination and/or damage created by contamination-producing operations is unacceptable and shall be corrected. - 3.6 Remove from the ship and dispose of debris and foreign matter generated as a result of work being accomplished at the end of each shift at a minimum, on a daily basis.
+- 3.4.2 Remove and dispose of industrial debris from the ship at the end of each shift at a minimum, on a daily basis. - 3.4.3 Vacuum cleaners must be emptied of all debris at the end of each shift at a minimum, on a daily basis. - 3.4.3.1 Use metal canister vacuum cleaners aboard the ship, except those used for regulated and controlled radiological and hazardous waste or hazardous material. - 3.4.3.2 Permanently and legibly mark each vacuum cleaner with a company name or unique identifier. - 3.4.4 Plastic trash cans are prohibited for trash collection onboard in spaces where industrial work is being performed.
+Plastic trash bags may be used onboard as a liner for metal trash cans. - 3.5 Remove protective covering installed in 3.2 upon completion of contamination-producing operations.
+Identify any presence of contamination or damage created by contamination producing operations.
+Contamination/damage must be documented on the inspection record. - 3.5.1 Presence of contamination and/or damage created by contamination-producing operations is unacceptable and must be corrected. - 3.6 Remove from the ship and dispose of debris and foreign matter generated as a result of work being accomplished at the end of each shift at a minimum, on a daily basis.
 Comply with the requirements of federal, state, and local laws, codes, ordinances, and regulations or as specified elsewhere in the Job Order.